-Housing and Homelessness Workgroup: This workgroup meets every other month, with three smaller subcommittees meeting on the off months.
 Co-facilitated by the Policy Director of Housing Works RI and the East Providence Director of Community Development, they are strategizing methods of increasing the affordable housing stock in East Providence, as well as working to remove the stigma of affordable and subsidized housing among residents.
 With the support of a grant from United Way RI, Housing Works RI chose East Providence as a city to conduct housing workshops and focus groups, in an effort to assess the community level of knowledge around housing barriers, resources, and regulations.

-This information will be used to recommend systemic and policy changes to legislators and be shared with community members.
-The Housing and Homelessness Workgroup participated in the spring Community Event series, gathering information and feedback from residents, which will inform the questions, locations, and overall tone of the upcoming workshops and focus groups.
+Behavioral Health

-Behavioral Health Workgroup: The Behavioral Health Workgroup has grown significantly over the last year, increasing membership to include Bradley Children's Hospital, the East Providence Prevention Coalition, the East Bay Recovery Center, school personnel, and residents.
-They successfully co-hosted the previously mentioned "Circles and Silence" film screening and discussion, and identified trauma-informed care as a priority for the upcoming year.
+The Behavioral Health Workgroup has grown significantly over the last year, increasing membership to include Bradley Children's Hospital, the East Providence Prevention Coalition, the East Bay Recovery Center, school personnel, and residents.
+They successfully co-hosted the previously mentioned "Circles and Silence" film[RC1] screening and discussion, and identified trauma-informed care as a priority for the upcoming year.

+Teen Focus

-Teen Focus Workgroup: Identified as a priority population during our initial Community Needs Assessment, increasing engagement with East Providence teens, and creating meaningful opportunities for leadership and to provide feedback was the top goal of the Teen Focus Workgroup during Year 3.
-They hosted two teen meet-and-greet sessions during the summer, which were led by two EPHEZ teen interns; high school students that were connected with EPHEZ via our relationship with the EBCAP Youth Center.
+Increasing engagement with East Providence teens, and creating meaningful opportunities for leadership and to provide feedback was the top goal of the Teen Focus Workgroup during Year 3.
+They hosted two teen meet-and-greet sessions during the summer, which were led by two EPHEZ teen interns.
 These sessions identified the following priorities for teens: recreation opportunities, community events, and a focus on mental health, substance use, and bullying.

-EPHEZ hosted an additional intern during the school year, who provided feedback on the work of the Housing and Homelessness Workgroup, and thoughts on increasing youth engagement in housing advocacy.
-The Teen Focus Workgroup also helped EPHEZ to strengthen its partnership with the East Providence Prevention Coalition, which holds a significant amount of health-focused programming and recreational opportunities for teens, including the above mentioned "Circles and Silence" screening.
-The co-facilitators of the Teen Focus Workgroup have committed to participating in the RIDOH Youth Engagement Community of Practice in Year 4.
+Senior Health

-Senior Health and Wellness Workgroup: Led by EBCAP's Senior Director of Healthy Aging, the Senior Health and Wellness Group hosted a well-attended workshop on Senior Hoarding and Mitigation; co-hosted meetings with the RI Elder Minority Taskforce; collaborated with the East Providence Senior Center to place teen interns within the Senior Center, increasing inter-generational interactions within the community; and supported the first of our "Identifying Resident Priorities" community events at the Senior Center, which was attended by nearly 200 seniors.
+Led by EBCAP's Senior Director of Healthy Aging, the Senior Health and Wellness Group hosted a well-attended workshop on Senior Hoarding and Mitigation; co-hosted meetings with the RI Elder Minority Taskforce; collaborated with the East Providence Senior Center to place teen interns within the Senior Center, increasing inter-generational interactions within the community; and supported the first of our "Identifying Resident Priorities" community events at the Senior Center, which was attended by nearly 200 seniors.